The Reverend Pierre-Henry Buisson

 While working in prison ministry, Denise enrolled in a spiritual direction program and discerned a vocation as a spiritual director.
 In this ministry, she became devoted to practices drawn from Benedictine and Ignatian spiritualities, and to companioning and supporting others in noticing and discerning the presence of God in the ordinary rhythms of life.
 She continues to serve as a spiritual director.

 While in the spiritual direction program, Denise began attending Episcopal worship services.
 She was moved by encountering the Holy in the liturgy and found resonance with the Episcopal tradition’s embrace of a broad range of theologies and spiritualities woven together within common patterns of prayer and worship.
 While preparing for confirmation in the Episcopal Church, Denise and people close to her began to wonder if she might also be called to Holy Orders.
 She started the formal process of discernment for the priesthood at Trinity Episcopal Cathedral in Phoenix, where she actively served in liturgical and pastoral care ministries until she moved to Austin in summer 2016 for her seminary studies in formation for the priesthood.
-While in Austin, she has served at St. David’s Episcopal Church and has worked as a chaplain intern at Seton Hospitals.
+While in Austin, she served at St. David’s Episcopal Church and worked as a chaplain intern at Seton Hospitals.

 Hiking in nature, journaling about dreams and daily life, engaging in centering prayer, and noticing the presence of the Holy in the mundane are among the practices that nurture Denise’s soul and keep her rooted in the Ground of Being.
 These practices complement and sustain her devotion to various forms of ministry.
 Her primary call in ministry centers on guiding people to dwell in the love of God and grow more deeply into who they have been created to be.
 She is passionate about the Church being a place where all people may experience a sense of belonging in community, encounter the loving presence of God, and be strengthened to seek and serve Christ in all persons.